mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- Given this challenge, the process of presenting the main elements of the learning design as a whole are challenging [@kynigos_half-baked_2007; @kynigos_black-and-white_2004-1], and bearing in mind that there are already a good degree of complexity in the pedagogy summarised above, it begs the question is it tactical to attempt such a synthesis in terms of the specifics of the learning design. -->

-### Metaphors as a way to communication dimensions of agency design concerns
+### Metaphors as a way to communicate dimensions of agency and related design concerns

 The previous sections have explored a multi-faceted view of participant agency and the process of repertoire development in this learning design.
-This section reinterprets some of these aspects, in particular the principles in Table 7.x above using a metaphorical approach.
+This section reinterprets some of these aspects, in particular the principles in Table 7.x above, using a metaphorical approach.
 The use of metaphor here has two functions.
 The first is to help deepen my analysis via a move to the abstract, searching for communicable generalisations.
 Secondly, to aid the accessibility of this research for an audience of practitioners as well as researchers.
-Given the complex nature of the pedagogy a metaphorical approach allows a simplified but evocative perspective which communicates the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian].
+Given the complex nature of the pedagogy, a metaphorical approach allows a simplified but evocative perspective which communicates the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian].

 <!-- In this case metaphors concerning learning spaces and movement between spaces are often found in existing research including: walled gardens, playgrounds, sandboxes, harbours. -->